Skip to content

 Upload — select an account and drop a file into the book.
 The agent extracts transactions from the document and creates drafts.
 For bank statements and CSVs, it creates one transaction per line item.
 For invoices and receipts, it creates a single transaction.

 Attach — drop a file onto an existing transaction.
-The agent extracts data from the document and updates the transaction with the extracted amount, date, description, and custom properties.
+The agent extracts data and updates the transaction with the extracted amount, date, description, and custom properties.

 Account discovery